What do I do if I’m stopped by a police officer who thinks I am driving under the influence of alcohol or drugs?

 Similarly, you can also refuse to answer questions that may incriminate you.
 So, for instance, if you are asked if you have been drinking that night and you think that answer may be used against you in court, you can ask for a lawyer and decline answering.

 Finally, you do not have to take a breath test.
 While your license may be suspended for a longer period of time if you do refuse, you can always challenge that suspension at a hearing.
 If you win the hearing, the entire suspension is cleared from your driving record.

 Keep in mind that the first time you will probably be allowed to talk to an attorney will be after you are placed under arrest for DUI.
 However, invoking your right to remain silent and have an attorney present will usually provide you with the best chance to win your case in court.

-If you have been charged with driving under the influence, the Law Office of Timothy J. Fiscella will be happy to provide you with a consultation free of charge.
+If you have been charged with driving under the influence, the Fiscella Law LLC will be happy to provide you with a consultation free of charge.